microsoft/azuredevopslabs/labs/vstsextend/github-azurepipelines/readme.md

     ![](images/image44.png)

-1. Back in Azure DevOps, navigate to **Pipelines --> Builds**.
+1. Back in Azure DevOps, navigate to **Pipelines --> Pipelines**.
 We can see that our build pipeline has kicked off a new build.

     ![](images/updated-build.png)